2025-10-18

 • this example uses sph-sc-lib memreg

-• memreg_init(4) creates an address register on the stack for at most four pointers
+• memreg_init(4) creates an address register on the stack for up to four pointers

 • memreg_add(address) adds a pointer to the register

-• memreg_free frees all pointers added so far
+• memreg_free frees all registered pointers

 #include "sph/memreg.c"

-int main() {
+int main(void) {

-int* data_a = malloc(12 * sizeof(int));
+int *data_a = malloc(12 * sizeof(int))

-char* data_b = malloc(20 * sizeof(char));
+char *data_b = malloc(20)

 exit: